publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681g.md

             The summary of rights prepared under subparagraph (A) shall include a description of—

-                (i) the right of a consumer to obtain a copy of a consumer report under subsection (a) of this section from each consumer reporting agency;
+                (i) the right of a consumer to obtain a copy of a consumer report under subsection (a) from each consumer reporting agency;

                 (ii) the frequency and circumstances under which a consumer is entitled to receive a consumer report without charge under [section 1681j of this title][/us/usc/t15/s1681j];